philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Locate and select your **Visits** table

-    -   Select **Connect**  This will open the Power Apps Studio editor.
+    -   Select **Connect**.
+This will open the Power Apps Studio editor.

 3. The **Welcome to Power Apps Studio** window may appear.
 Click **Skip**.
 You are now editing a new (as yet unnamed) app built on the data we imported in the last lab.
 You can preview the app in this unimproved state by clicking the play button near the top left corner of the screen (small play triangle).

 **About the Power Apps Studio** The app editor is not intuitive, especially for beginners.
 You can change a selected property in two ways - firstly from the dropdown selector on the left of the function line at the top of the screen.
-This lists the propertues alphabetically.
+This lists the properties alphabetically.
 Alternatively, you can use the shortcuts in the Properties tab or Advanced tab with searchbox.
-The first allows you to put in values quickly and directly, the second gives you someconvenient shortcuts and the ability to select colours from a palette rather than type RGBA values.
-They both produce the same results.
+The first allows you to put in values quickly and directly, the second gives you some convenient shortcuts and the ability to select colours from a palette rather than type RGBA values.
+They both produce exactly the same results.
 In these exercises we will show you both methods and inform you which we are using.

 4. Save application

     -   Click **File \> Save**.

-    -   Press **Save**.
+    -   Press **Save** and save to the cloud.
 Your new app (called App unless you give it a different name) will now be visible in the Apps section of the Power Apps maker portal, along with the Bellows College Portal and the Portal Management app that is supplied with it.

 ## Task \#2: Configure Visits Detail Form